LinaNoor-AGI/static_motifs/README.md

    pip install -r requirements.txt
    ```

-3. Download the Planck CMB data from the [Planck Legacy Archive]([https://pla.esac.esa.int/](https://irsa.ipac.caltech.edu/data/Planck/release_3/all-sky-maps/) and place it in the designated `data/` directory.
+3. Download the Planck CMB data from the [Planck Infrared Science Archive](https://irsa.ipac.caltech.edu/data/Planck/release_3/all-sky-maps/) and place it in the designated `data/` directory.

 ### Running the Tools